fastrde/abee/README.md

 - generates allow/deny stubs for your collections
 - adds basic routes in the url -> view/template style

-Abee is using **Handlebars** to manage the templates, so you doesn't have to learn something new when you already know meteor.
+Abee uses **Handlebars** to manage the templates, so you doesn't have to learn something new when you already know meteor.

 Installation
 ----------------